Man (21) jailed for inflicting ‘catastrophic’ injuries on baby girl

 ‘She will never feed herself, never go to school, never walk up the aisle,’ mother says

-The most senior investigating Garda involved in the case said ‘this is the most horrific assault case that I have ever investigated’.
-File image: Frank Miller
+The most senior investigating garda involved in the case said ‘this is the most horrific assault case that I have ever investigated’.
+Photograph: Frank Miller

 The man, who cannot be named for legal reasons, was minding the infant when he assaulted her at an address in Co Louth in 2017.